pixijs/guides/_basics/architecture-overview.md

 ## The Code

 Before we get into how the code is layed out, let's talk about where it lives.
 PixiJS is an open source product hosted on [GitHub]({{ site.data.links.pixi-github }}).
 Like any GitHub repo, you can browse and download the raw source files for each PixiJS class, as well as search existing issues & bugs, and even submit your own.
-PixiJS is written in a JavaScript variant called [TypeScript]({{ site.data.links.tool-typescript }}), which enables type-checking in JavaScript via a pre-compile step.
-(If you're interested in using PixiJS in a TypeScript-based project, check out the guide on [Working with Bundlers](working-with-bundlers.md).)
+PixiJS is written in a JavaScript variant called [TypeScript]({{ site.data.links.tool-typescript }}), which enables type-checking in JavaScript via a pre-compile step.  {% comment %}TODO: (If you're interested in using PixiJS in a TypeScript-based project, check out the guide on [Working with Bundlers](working-with-bundlers.md).) {% endcomment %}

 ## The Components